Quantum Dynamics of Electron Scattering from Skyrmions: Summary and Outlook

 \subsection{Summary}

 In this present work, the time evolution of a spin-polarized Gaussian wave packet of electrons has been studied by explicitly solving the TDSE numerically.
-The finite difference method is followed in our numerics up to first order in time, and an iterative propagation scheme has been implemented based on forward elimination and back substitution, along with the operator splitting technique.
+The finite difference method is followed in our numerics and an iterative propagation scheme has been implemented based on forward elimination and back substitution, along with the operator splitting technique.
+Our numerical scheme has second order convergence both in space and time as shown in Appendix \ref{Appendix-3}.
 Using the designed numerical framework, we have studied the scattering dynamics of the electron wave packets interacting with chiral spin textures of skyrmions in both 1D and 2D geometries.
 Our simulations have revealed that the scattering process is insensitive to the chirality, $\gamma$.
-However, in agreement with the prior observations \cite{Denisov_2017}, the differential scattering cross section for skyrmion and anti-skyrmion exhibits a mirror symmetry along the wave packet's propagation axis.
+However, in agreement with the prior observations \cite{Denisov_2017}, the differential scattering cross section for skyrmion and anti-skyrmion (skyrmion with opposite vorticity) exhibits a mirror symmetry along the wave packet's propagation axis.
 A key advantage of our approach lies in its ability to capture the full spatio-temporal evolution of the wave packet, thereby providing physical insights into how the competition between the kinetic energy (KE) and skyrmion potential arising from the Hund's coupling ($J$) between itinerant electrons and the local spin controls the spin-dependent scattering dynamics.
 Consequently, an important parameter $\beta (=\frac{2J}{KE})$ emerged to describe the scattering phenomena in this quantum system.

 The key observations are as follows: (i) The electron iteratively flip their spin within the skyrmionic region and significantly influence the outcome. (ii) In the spin-flip scattering channels (e.g., an incoming spin-up wave giving rise to a reflected and transmitted spin-down wave), the transmission probability remains significantly suppressed compared to reflection, even in the low-$\beta$ regime.
 This occurs as the flip potential is composed of two equal and opposite halves inside the skyrmion (see Fig.~\ref{Fig:sky_pot}).
 While the first half determines the reflection probability, the second half influences the transmission.
 The forward-moving waves emerging from the first half experience destructive interference with the backward-moving wave from the second half, which results in a lowering of transmission probability. (iii) Our simulations both reveal distinct secondary wavefronts associated with back-converted spin components—features that, to our knowledge, have not been reported previously. (iv) We observe the formation of long-lived quasi-bound states localized near the scattering center, which persist until disrupted by boundary-induced reflections. (v) Concerning the scattering in spin-preserved channel, counterintuitively, we find that in the high-$\beta$ regime where the interacting potential strength is high, both transmission and reflection probabilities remain finite.
 Furthermore, the scattering cross-section loses its symmetry with increasing $\beta$, and the forward scattering (along the propagation axis) asymptotically vanishes as $\beta$ increases.